 - CPI Card Group Inc. v.
-Multi Packaging Solutions, Inc. (PTAB, D. Colo.) – Successfully invalidated all claims of a patent involving packaging technology in an IPR proceeding.
+Multi Packaging Solutions, Inc. (PTAB, D. Colo., Federal Circuit) – Successfully invalidated all claims of a patent involving packaging technology in an IPR proceeding; affirmed on appeal before the Federal Circuit.

 - Rovi Guides, et al. v.
 Comcast Corporation, et al. (PTAB, ITC, E.D.
 Tex.) – Represented Rovi in enforcing its patents involving television programming guide technology.

 - Labyrinth Optical Technologies LLC v.
 Fujitsu Network Communications, Inc. (C.D.
 Cal.) – Defended Fujitsu in a patent infringement suit involving optical communications technology.